 A truck driver got 110 years in prison for a deadly collision.
-Millions signed a petition saying it’s excessive.
+Millions signed a petition calling that excessive.

 Now, more than 4 million people have signed a Change.org petition asking Colorado Gov. Jared Polis (D) to grant clemency to Aguilera-Mederos or commute his sentence.
 The petition argues that Aguilera-Mederos did not intentionally cause the deaths and was not a criminal deserving of a lifelong prison sentence.
 A spokesperson for Change.org told KDVR that it was the fastest-growing petition of 2021.

-A spokesperson for Polis told news outlets that the office is “aware of the issue,” and the governor and his team “review each clemency application individually.”
+A spokesperson for Polis told news outlets that the office is “aware of the issue” and the governor and his team “review each clemency application individually.”

-On April 25, 2019, the brakes on Aguilera-Mederos’s semi truck failed on a mountainous portion of Colorado’s Interstate 70, and the truck plowed into dozens of stopped cars, causing a 28-car pileup and a fire that engulfed vehicles and portions of the highway.
+On April 25, 2019, the brakes on Aguilera-Mederos’s semi-truck failed on a mountainous portion of Colorado’s Interstate 70, and the truck plowed into dozens of stopped cars, causing a 28-car pileup and a fire that engulfed vehicles and portions of the highway.
 Prosecutors argued during the trial that Aguilera-Mederos did not do everything in his power to avoid the deadly collision — noting that at one point, he drove past a runaway truck ramp after he had lost control of the vehicle, KUSA reported.

-Aguilera-Mederos’s defense argued that the truck driver, who was 23 at the time, did not intentionally drive past the ramp; instead, his lawyers said he was focused on swerving between cars and navigating the road, the news station reported.
+Aguilera-Mederos’s defense argued that the truck driver, who was 23 at the time, did not intentionally drive past the ramp; instead, his lawyers said, he was focused on swerving between cars and navigating the road, the news station reported.

 In statements before and during the sentencing hearing, relatives of those who died in the collision described their grief.
-Gage Evans, whose husband Bill Bailey died in the crash, told CBS News before the hearing that she believes Aguilera-Mederos made “reckless decisions” and deserved a prison sentence.
+Gage Evans, whose husband, Bill Bailey, died in the crash, told CBS News before the hearing that she believes Aguilera-Mederos made “reckless decisions” and deserved a prison sentence.

 The wife of Doyle Harrison, who also died in the incident, said that while she is willing to forgive Aguilera-Mederos, he needs to face consequences for his actions, KUSA reported.

-But the judge suggested that no one thought Aguilera-Mederos, an immigrant from Cuba, deserved 110 years in prison.
+But the judge suggested that no one thought Aguilera-Mederos deserved 110 years in prison.

 “In all the victim impact statements I read, I did not glean from them someone saying he should be in prison for the rest of his life and he should never, ever get out — far from it,” Jones said.
 “There was forgiveness reflected in those statements, but also a desire that he be punished and served time in prison, and I share those sentiments.”